 Massachusetts' 'AA+' rating reflects considerable economic resources and a record of prudent financial management.
 Credit strengths are tempered by a very heavy debt burden; net tax-supported debt equals about 9% of personal income and Fitch expects that debt levels will remain high.
-The Stable Rating Outlook reflects the expectation that the Commonwealth will continue to act to ensure budget balance and maintain an adequate budgeted reserve position in a weak economic and revenue environment and as federal stimulus funds that have supported the budget expire.
+The Stable Rating Outlook reflects the expectation that the Commonwealth will continue to act as needed to ensure budget balance and maintain an adequate budgeted reserve position.
+Fiscal 2011 revenues through October are \$414 million above estimates for the year.
+Year-to-date revenues are 5.7% (baseline) above fiscal 2010 results, with income tax withholding collections up 6.6% year-over-year and sales and use taxes up 2.6% (both baseline).
+A November 2010 ballot initiative to reduce the sales tax rate to 3% from 6.25%, which would have resulted in a significant reduction in revenues, failed.
+A much more limited ballot initiative to reverse the recent expansion of the sales tax to alcoholic beverages was approved by voters, for a revenue loss estimated at \$110 million annually.

-The Commonwealth, which has a somewhat volatile revenue system that quickly reflects changing economic conditions, has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
+The Commonwealth, which has had a somewhat volatile revenue system that quickly reflects changing economic conditions, has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
 With economic deterioration, tax revenue forecasts were reduced significantly over the course of fiscal 2009, from \$21.4 billion in the enacted budget to actual results of \$18.3 billion, and the year ended down 13% (baseline) compared to fiscal 2008.
-The Commonwealth responded with spending cuts and controls, the application of extraordinary federal stimulus assistance funds, and a large reserve draw; the year closed with a small surplus.
+The Commonwealth responded with spending cuts and controls, the application of extraordinary federal stimulus assistance funds, and a large reserve draw.

 The budget for fiscal 2010, which ended on June 30, included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion, as well as additional spending control, another reserve fund draw, and federal stimulus to address a gap of about \$5 billion.
 Gaps that developed over the course of the year, due to reduced revenue expectations and increased spending needs (largely for social services), were addressed promptly.
-As of the July 15 report, actual revenue performance was \$78 million above the downwardly revised estimate of \$18.5 billion (as compared to the original budget forecast of \$18.9 billion).
+Actual revenue performance was \$84 million above the downwardly revised estimate of \$18.5 billion (as compared to the original budget forecast of \$18.9 billion).
 Total taxes were down 3.4% (baseline) versus fiscal 2009, reflecting a 3.9% sales tax drop, a 4.4% personal income tax decline, and a 1.3% corporate and business tax increase.
 Underperformance in income tax revenues, largely attributable to weaker than expected capital gains-related revenue, was offset by above-forecast returns of the other tax revenues.